Kyle Farmer Player Props: Twins vs. Braves

 Kyle Farmer At The Plate

-- Farmer is hitting .255 with five doubles, four home runs and 10 walks.
+- Farmer has five doubles, four home runs and 10 walks while hitting .250.

-- Farmer has picked up a hit in 54.2% of his 48 games this season, with more than one hit in 18.8% of those games.

-- In 8.3% of his games this season, he has hit a long ball, and 2.4% of his trips to the dish.
+- He has gone deep in 8.2% of his games this year, and 2.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.